-- 1) Live outside of the Ninth and Sixth Circuits; and/or - 2) Do not currently have an immediate relative through whom they can adjust status, such as those who are: - a. married to a lawful permanent resident who may later become a U.S. citizen; - b. unmarried, but may later marry a spouse who is or becomes a U.S. citizen; or - c. parents of a U.S. citizen child who is not yet old enough to petition for them.
+- 1) Live outside of the Ninth and Sixth Circuits: and/or - 2) Will lose TPS soon, such as due to the termination of their country's designation; and/or - 3) Do not currently have an immediate relative through whom they can adjust status, such as those who are: - a. married to a lawful permanent resident who may later become a U.S. citizen; - b. unmarried, but may later marry a spouse who is or becomes a U.S. citizen; or - c. the parent of a U.S. citizen child who is not yet old enough to petition for them.